 This is the official Facebook entertainer page for Khainsaw.
 I must confess that I do not know why I had not added Khainsaw to my Cool Links a long time ago.
 If cosplay was a competitive sport, Khainsaw would be one of the cosplayers that has the heart, style, and ability to be one of the greats.
 In fact, the only reason I think Khainsaw isn’t considered one of the greats is that she is not in one of the Meccas of cosplay like New York, Atlanta, or South California.
 Khainsaw is equally adept at both bodysuit and cloth costumes.
 Khainsaw’s costumes are not only accurate but well fitted.
 Another thing that I also noticed about Khainsaw is that I don’t think there is any cosplayer out there that consistently works with so many other talented people.
 When I say that, not only do I mean that a lot of Khainsaw’s photos are with other really good cosplayers, but she works with excellent photographers and editors; Khainsaw’s pictures are always sharp, crisp, and clean!
 I dare you to find a bad picture of Khainsaw, even a selfie.
 With all of these things said, I think that Khainsaw has great taste in characters.
 Khainsaw’s choices are diverse, vibrant, and well picked.
 Khainsaw’s cosplays carry a presence, and and her joy in cosplay carries through as well.
 As of late, Khainsaw seems to be indulging in lewd and boudoir modelling.

 Lyonegra is an award winner and judge of cosplay in her home of Trinidad and Tobago, as well as the Caribbean.
 As a cosplayer, Lyonegra has always been very daring in her craft, daring to create complex creature effects such as gaping maws and severed heads to compliment her accurately made cosplays.
-Now Lyonegra creates these for others as creator, owner, and chief costume fabricator of Lyonegra Costuming, a premiere costume, prosthetics, and creature effects creator of cosplay for commission.
+Now Lyonegra creates these for others as creator, owner, and chief costume fabricator of Lyonegra Costuming, a premiere costume, prosthesis, and creature effects creator of cosplay for commission.
 Lyonegra is a strong advocate for environmental conservation and teaches physics, while also studying photography.

 Walkin’ & Rollin’ Costumes is a non-profit organisation very similar to Magic Wheelchair, in spirit.
 Walkin’ & Rollin’ Costumes provides costumes for children in wheelchairs through partnerships and donations.
 In fact, for their first Halloween, Walkin’ & Rollin’ Costumes started a Kickstarter campaign in hopes of raising $1,000.00 for five costumes.
 They met their goal in two days and managed to make over $3,000.00 for many more costumes that year.
 In fact, Walkin’ & Rollin’ Costumes depends heavily on the work and dedication of hundreds of volunteers and the kindness and charity of others to provide these costumes for cosplay for no cost to the families of the children that receive them!

 This is the official Tumblr modeling page of the cosplayer and alternative model known as Pigeon Foo.
 I was actually blessed to see Pigeon Foo at Anime Weekend Atlanta 2015 as the cutest and most beautiful Lilith (Darkstalkers) I have ever seen.
 Pigeon Foo is also known for her Magick (New Mutants) and Harley Quinn (Batman) cosplays.
 Pigeon Foo is a respected and well-known model in in alternative, fetish, and geek communities, working with Kassandra Leigh, Vengeance Designs, and Hollow 2.5.
 In fact, Pigeon Foo not only works with Hollow 2.5, but is also the model liaison for NookieCutter, which is his brainchild.
 Pigeon Foo is also a very well known and respected in some circles for her fetish pornography.
+(You can view Kassandra Leigh’s and Nookiecutter’s entries in our Links section in their appropriate sections.

 Sidekick Cosplay is a cosplaying duo in Ottawa, Ontario, Canada.
 Sidekick Cosplay consists of Jillian, and her dog, Teddy.
 I had never seen an exclusive human/dog partnership in cosplay, and was pleasantly surprised by what I learned about Sidekick Cosplay.
 Sidekick Cosplay loves to give advice on cosplaying with pets and animals.
 Sidekick Cosplay also enjoys making appearances at birthday parties, classroom show-and-tells, and hospital visits.
 While Sidekick Cosplay has a deep connection and devotion to cosplay, Sidekick Cosplay has an even deeper partnership than that.
 Teddy is also a service dog, family member, and friend to Jillian.
 Yes, Sidekick Cosplay is a family act.
 When not cosplaying, Sidekick Cosplay enjoys their business venture, Dream It, where they and other performers do parties and shows for the public!